Loading NuWatt Energy...

 Estimates based on average 2026 CT solar pricing, RRES netting tariff at retail rate, $0.0402/kWh Solar Energy Adjustment, 6.35% sales tax exemption, permanent property tax exemption (~2.04% effective rate), and ESS incentive at $250/kWh standard tier.
 Section 25D residential ITC expired Dec 31, 2025 — $0 federal tax credit for cash/loan purchases.
 CT has no state income tax credit for solar.

 No. Stamford is NOT designated an economically distressed municipality by CT DECD.
 Stamford receives the standard ESS battery incentive of $250/kWh, not the $450/kWh underserved tier available to cities like Hartford, Bridgeport, and Waterbury.
-A 13.5 kWh battery in Stamford receives $3,375 in ESS incentives.
+A 13.5 kWh battery in Stamford receives $3,375 in ESS incentives, bringing net battery cost to approximately $8,000-$12,000.

 Yes, but waterfront properties (Shippan Point, Cove area) require marine-grade mounting hardware to resist salt air corrosion.
 Stainless steel or hot-dipped galvanized racking is essential.
 Budget an extra $500-1,500 for coastal-rated equipment.
-Wind load engineering may also be required for exposed coastal sites.
-The extra cost is small compared to the savings from Stamford's high electric rates.
+Coastal Area Management (CAM) review may be required for exposed shoreline properties.
+Wind load engineering is recommended for open waterfront sites.
+The extra cost is small relative to the savings from high electric bills.

 Statewide pricing and city comparison